 - The training program must conform to national standards and be based on the same scientific guidelines and recommendations used by the American Heart Association (AHA) and American Red Cross (ARC) for course development.

-- The emergency care component is required to have hands-on performance of basic first aid and CPR skills evaluated by an authorized instructor.
+- The emergency care component is required to have hands-on performance of basic first aid and CPR skills evaluated in person by an authorized instructor.

 Below is the list of CPR and First Aid Certifying Entities currently accepted by DIDD:

 - American Health and Safety Council

 - American Safety and Health Institute (ASHI)

 - American Heart Association (AHA) - including AHA Heartsaver for K-12 Schools